 (claimed from Montreal in ’78 Waiver Draft, NHL voided trade and he retired in protest, later joined Capitals March 16, ’79)

 Photo taken for the Gretzky rookie card, Springfield Mass., against the New England Whalers at the Springfield Civic Center.
-The Bruins photographer Steve Babineau was there to get a shot of Gordie, but a number of images came from that night; basically anyone in the series wearing a WHA Whalers jersey.
+Bruins photographer Steve Babineau was there to get a shot of Gordie Howe but took a number of images from that game which made the OPC print run.

 TOPPS: Same card